mulinlab/3DCoop/usage.md

 mkdir interactions peaks
 ```

-###  data of peaks
+###  Data of peaks

-The peaks are organized for each tissue/cell type, so make directory for each tissue or cell, and put all peaks file in this directory.
+The peaks or TR binding events are organized for each tissue/cell type.
+Please make directory for each tissue or cell type, and put all files of peaks in this directory.
 Here we call the tissue/cell type as `CELLID` for short.

-The peaks are stored in files, and one file for each TR.
-The peak file is in BED format with at least 3 columns (chromosome, start and end position) and must be named as ` CELLID_TRID.bed`.
+The peaks are stored in files, one file per TR.
+The peak file is in BED format with at least 3 columns (chromosome, start and end position) and must be named as ` CELLID_TRID.bed`, such as `K562_CTCF.bed`.
 The `CELLID` and `TRID` should be changed to real tissue/cell type name and TR name, respectively.

-### data of interactions
+### Data of interactions

-The interactions should be prepared in two formats, `BEDPE` and `BED` format.
+The chromatin interactions or chromatin loops should be prepared in two formats, `BEDPE` and `BED` format.

 #### BEDPE file

-The `BEDPE` file should contain 8 columns: `chr1`, `start1`, `end1`, `chr2`, `start2`, `end2`, `interaction ID`, and `interaction score`.
-The last column, that is `interaction score` can set to 1 when no interaction score is available.
+This file stores the chromatin loops.
+The `BEDPE` file should contain 8 columns: `chr1`, `start1`, `end1`, `chr2`, `start2`, `end2`, `interaction ID/name`, and `interaction score`.
+The last column, that is `interaction score`, can be set to 1 when no interaction score is available.
+The `BEDPE` file should be named as `CELLID.bedpe`, such `K562.bedpe`.

 #### BED file

-The `BED` file is generated from `BEDPE` file using the `bedpe2bed.pl` in the `bin` folder:
+This file stores the genomic intervals from chromatin loops.
+The `BED` file can be got from `BEDPE` file using the `bedpe2bed.pl` in the `bin` folder.
+A file named `CELLID.bed` will be generated besides `CELLID.bedpe`, such as `K562.bed` besides `K562.bedpe`.

 ```shell
 perl DIR_TO_3DCoop/bin/bedpe2bed.pl DIR_TO_BEDPE
 ```

-## Configure file
+## Configuration file

-A configure file is needed for pipeline running.
-This configure file can be renamed as you wanted, and the name will be used when running pipeline.
-Here the name of `3DCoop_test.cfg` is used for example.
+A configuration file to tune the whole pipeline is needed.
+This configuration file can be renamed as users want, and the given name will be passed as a parameter to the scripts when running pipeline.
+Here the name `3DCoop_test.cfg` is used for example.

-The configure file is a text file with 2 columns and several rows using the `TAB` as the separator.
+The configuration file is a text file with 2 columns and several rows using the `TAB` as the separator.
 Multiple values should be separated by `,`.
-An example is showing:
+Here is an example:

 ```
 key	value